freeCodeCamp/guide/src/pages/working-in-tech/remote-versus-onsite/index.md

 ### The "In-Between"

-Some companies are 100% onsite, and some are 100% remote.
+Some companies are 100% onsite, some are 100% remote and some are the "In-Betweens".
 But, it's not unusual to find companies or teams that allow you to work remotely a day or two out of the week.
 This allows you to experience some of the benefits of remote work, without being remote all the time.

 Some companies also have a physical office where you can go to work if you'd like, but allow you to work wherever.